 The House System aims to provide each and every learner with the following:

 Each House is in competition with one another in order to gain the most number of points for their House.

 Pupils can contribute to their house points with activities both inside and outside of the classroom through representing the school in sports, music, drama etc as well as contributing to the life of the school community.

 Click on the House badges below to see a short clip introducing each Head of House!

-Milford Haven School recently hosted several engaging and inspiring Darwin Science Aglow events for some of the year 6 children in the cluster to support their transition into secondary school.
+Milford Haven School last year hosted several engaging and inspiring Darwin Science Aglow events for some of the year 6 children in the cluster, to support their transition into secondary school.
 Children from Coastlands, Neyland, Milford Haven Primary, Gelliswick and Pembroke Dock Community school investigated many different scientific concepts.
 Over the past three years, Darwin Science have worked with all year 6 pupils through a range of different projects, including a field visit to Lydstep beach where pupils explored the habitats of rock pools and investigated the effects of ocean acidification.
 The Science Aglow day in particular was an excellent opportunity to bring children together from all the schools to share their experiences and celebrate a love of Science.
 This Science event is a collaboration between Darwin Science, comprising Sam Williams and Dave Clee, the cluster of schools and Dragon LNG.

 Ms Morris said, “This collaboration between the private sector, the voluntary sector, Darwin science, and our schools is one that I am extremely proud to be a part of and I look forward to an extremely exciting future working together to support our young people to fulfil their potential.”